manuGil/GEDSys/GeDL/README.md

         [ Temperature ]
     }
     ```
+    > Notice the line `cond Temperature > 19.f;`.
+The `f` is an artifact inherited from Java which indicates that the data type is a floating point number (a decimal number).

 3. Rebuild the solution.
 The `GeDL.sandbox` contains solutions for the language.
 Right-click on `GeDL.sandbox`, and then click on `Rebuild Solutions`.

 4. Generate text.
 Right-click on the `event definition` item you created and click on `Preview Generated Text`.
 This will generate two files containing SiddhiQL and Python code that can be used by the [GeDL interpreter](../gedl-interpreter/README.md) and the [Siddhi runner](../siddhi-runner/README.md) respectively.